autowarefoundation/autoware.universe/perception/probabilistic_occupancy_grid_map/pointcloud-based-occupancy-grid-map.md

    - The obstacle point cloud is processed and may not match the raw pointcloud.
    - The input may be inaccurate and obstacle points may not be determined as obstacles.

-   When the parameter `use_projeciton` is true, for each obstacle pointcloud, if there are no _visible_ raw pointclouds that are located above the projected ray from the `scan_origin` to that obstacle pointcloud, the cells between the obstacle pointcloud and the `projected point` are filled with `UNKNOWN`.
+   When the parameter `grid_map_type` is "OccupancyGridMapProjectiveBlindSpot" and the `scan_origin` is a sensor frame like `velodyne_top` for instance, for each obstacle pointcloud, if there are no _visible_ raw pointclouds that are located above the projected ray from the `scan_origin` to that obstacle pointcloud, the cells between the obstacle pointcloud and the `projected point` are filled with `UNKNOWN`.
 Note that the `scan_origin` should not be `base_link` if this flag is true because otherwise all the cells behind the obstacle point clouds would be filled with `UNKNOWN`.

    ![pointcloud_based_occupancy_grid_map_side_view_2nd_projection](./image/pointcloud_based_occupancy_grid_map_side_view_2nd_projection.drawio.svg)